w3c/market-data-odrl-profile/Test-Cases.md

 **RoD-11** - Can I send some data, in charts and/or tables, in a non-editable electronic or hardcopy format, in marketing materials to 5000 prospective clients, on an ad-hoc basis?

 **RoD-12** - Can I send some data, in charts and/or tables, in an email or tweet/other social media post, as marketing to an unlimited number of current and prospective clients, on a weekly basis?

+**RoD-13** - How many slides containing your data can I put into a client presentation?

+**RoD-14** - When sending raw/source data externally, what accreditation and disclaimers am I required to use (if any)?

 ## Non-display Use